iksaglam/Zonguldak/Files/ID_Loci.md

 </details><p>

 #### Locus discovery:
 Now that we have an alignment map we are ready to discover unique (i.e. individual) RAD loci.
-To do this we will use a custom perl script ([here](https://github.com/iksaglam/Zonguldak/blob/main/Scripts/IdentifyLoci3.pl)).
+To do this we will use a custom perl script given [here](https://github.com/iksaglam/Zonguldak/blob/main/Scripts/IdentifyLoci3.pl).
 The first lines of this script contains important criteria which we will have to set and which will influence our results (i.e. the number loci we end up with).

 ```Perl
 #!/usr/bin/perl